Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Introduction

 \section{Introduction}

 The fractional quantum hall effect (FQHE) remains one of the most intriguing phenomena in modern condensed matter physics.
 In a magnetic field, the Hall conductance of sufficiently clean two-dimensional electron gases shows plateaus at rational multiples of $e^2/h$ \cite{Tsui1982, Girvin1999}.
-The Landau levels arising from the magnetic field not only cause the quantization of the integer quantum Hall effect (IQHE) \cite{Klitzing1980, Thouless1982}, but also quench the kinetic energy of the electrons, allowing electron-electron interactions to dominate.
+The Landau levels arising from the magnetic field not only cause the quantization of the Hall conductivity \cite{Klitzing1980, Thouless1982}, but also quench the kinetic energy of the electrons, allowing electron-electron interactions to dominate.
 These interactions leads to formation of incompressible liquid ground states hosting quasiparticles with fractional charge and fractional statistics, i.e. anyons \cite{Arovas1984}.

-Unfortunately, these many-body interaction terms mean that a straightforward solution to the Hamiltonian is practically impossible.
-One approach used to understand the FQHE is the construction of trial wave functions, such as the celebrated Laughlin wave function \cite{Laughlin1983} for the $\nu = 1/3$ filled state, which are then extended using the hierarchy construction \cite{Haldane1983, Halperin1984} and the composite fermion approach \cite{Jain1989}.
+Unfortunately, the strongly interacting nature of the electrons means that a straightforward solution to the Hamiltonian is practically impossible.
+One approach used to understand the FQHE is the construction of trial wave functions, such as the celebrated Laughlin wave function \cite{Laughlin1983} for the $\nu = 1/3$ filling state, which are then extended using the hierarchy construction \cite{Haldane1983, Halperin1984} and the composite fermion approach \cite{Jain1989}.
 Extending these approaches to excited states can be complex, and there is not an obvious small parameter controlling the accuracy of such calculations for realistic interactions.
 Excited states and electron tunneling spectra are now of great interest because of the recent demonstration that FQHE states in atomically thin van der Waals materials can be directly accessed by scanning tunneling microscopy~\cite{Hu2023}.